Egor Egorovich Staal: Early life and family

-Staal was born in March 1822 at Reval, Estonia, the son of a land-owner.
+Staal was born in March 1822 at Reval, Estonia Governorate, Russian Empire.
+He was the son of a land-owner.
 He was educated privately and then at the University of Moscow.
 After the Crimean War, he married a daughter of Prince Michael Gortschakoff.

 Their daughter Theela de Staal married in 1900 Count Alexis Orloff-Davidoff.
 Her son Lieutenant-Commander Serge Orloff-Davidoff served in the British Navy and was married to Hon.
 Elizabeth Scott-Ellis, daughter of Thomas Scott-Ellis, 8th Baron Howard de Walden.

 Diplomatic service

 Staal entered the Russian diplomatic service at the age of 23, when he joined the Asiatic Department.
 He was posted to Constantinople and was attached to Prince Michael Gortschakoff during the Crimean War.

 After the war, he was Consul-General at Budapest until 1859, when he transferred to Athens.
 In 1864, he became Conseiller d'Ambassade to Constantinople.
 In the 1870s and early 1880s, he was Minister at several German states, including Wuerttemberg, before being appointed Ambassador to the United Kingdom in 1884.
 He declined an offer to be Foreign Minister for Russia in 1896, owing to poor health.
 He submitted his letters of recall as ambassador in October 1902.
 Shortly before his retirement, Edward VII received him in audience on 12 August 1902, and appointed him an honorary Knight Grand Cross of the Royal Victorian Order (GCVO).
 On his return to Russia, Tsar Nicholas II appointed him a member of the Council of the Russian Empire, and a Knight of the Order of St. Andrew.

 He died in Paris on 22 February 1907.